 Ms. Corder earned the 2009 Woman of the Year in Law awarded by the American Biographical Institute Board of International Research.
 She speaks at the Illinois Institute of Technology on Intellectual Property topics and is an Alumni Ambassador.
 She also actively participates as a Judge in the Interprofessional Projects Program sponsored by the Engineering College at the Illinois Institute of Technology.

-Dr. Fahrlander is registered to practice before the United States Patent and Trademark Office and the Supreme Court of Wisconsin.
+Dr. Judd is registered to practice before the United States Patent and Trademark Office and in the state of Minnesota.